Internet Service Providers

 8. Gungnir

 My iPhone 3GS when I absolutely, positively cannot help but blog.
 Mostly the thumb-typing is annoying for longer passages and I confine myself to updating Facebook this way.
+Later iPhones—and I’ve had many of them—have all been consigned to consumption not blog production, though iPhone photography has advanced to such a state that about the time of the iPhone 4 they replaced all the cameras I’m about to mention below.

 Production Equipment—Software